 A brief breakdown of how rugby is played...

 There is one referee on the pitch with two assistants.
 “Yes, sir” or “no, sir” or “yes, ma’am” or “no, ma’am” is the only acceptable form of communication with the referee and his/her assistants.
 The most egregious behavior on the pitch is to argue with the referee.
 This will result in removal from the pitch for two-minutes or being completely removed from the game.
 Use profane language on the pitch or behaving in a manner which violates the Code of Conduct will also result in immediate disciplinary action.
+The only people allowed to talk to the referee are the team captains.
+Coaches and trainers are not allowed to talk to the players or referee during the game.
+Therefore, team dynamics and captain communication are essential to play.

 The ball can only be moved forward by running or kicking.
 Passing is allowed, but not in front of the ball handler.
 A try is scored when the ball is placed (or grounded) between your team’s try lines.
 This is worth five points.
 Two additional points can be made if the ball is kicked between the uprights.
 However, the kicker must kick the ball from the position the ball was grounded when scoring the try.